TITLE 56: LABOR AND EMPLOYMENT

 "Services" means not only work actually performed, but the entire employer-employee relationship.
 Any attachment to an employing unit for which wages are payable constitutes a service for that employing unit.

-"Telephone Certification System (TCS)" means a system implemented by the Agency that enables a claimant to certify for benefits or obtain information by touch-tone telephone.
+"Telephone Certification System" or "TCS" means a system implemented by the Department that enables a claimant to certify for benefits or obtain information by touch-tone telephone.

 "Telephone Filer" means a claimant who has established a PIN and uses the Telephone Certification System to certify.